-In our analysis there is no reason why the two methods should converge to the same point as we analyze the process \eqref{w2} directly.
+In our analysis there is no reason why the two methods should converge to the same point, since we analyze the process \eqref{w2} directly.

-While \cite{C22} shows that the general sufficient conditions for gradient descent to converge to an optimum are satisfied for a wide class of deep neural networks, we have not been able to prove an analogous result for \eqref{w2}.
-The reason is that the conditions \eqref{etay} and \eqref{bmax}, that are present due to the stochastic component, are difficult to verify in such generality.
-However, for the special case of linear neural networks we could verify these conditions (under appropriate initialization), see Section \ref{sec:app}.
-We mention here that \cite{BaRaTeWe22} focus on linear multilayer neural networks.
-They show that the (nonstochastic) gradient flow always converges to a critical point of the loss functional, see also \cite{N21}. \cite{A23} also derive general sufficient conditions for the convergence of stochastic gradient descent.
+As in \cite{C22}, we show that the sufficient conditions for stochastic gradient descent to converge to an optimum are satisfied for a wide class of deep neural networks. \cite{A23} also derive general sufficient conditions for the convergence of stochastic gradient descent.
 They write \eqref{w0} as